nhsengland/data-viz-community-of-practice/docs/dashboard_design/filters.md

 </div>

 **Filters - empty slot:**
-- If there are <5 filters on a dashbouard, then the rest of the filter container slots should be left as empty and set a variable width similar to the other filter containers
+- If there are <5 filters on a dashboard, then the rest of the filter container slots should be left as empty and set a variable width similar to the other filter containers

 ### Filter layout (two rows)